Tomato Pachadi Recipe (Thakkali Pachadi)

 Storage Suggestions

-This Tomato Chutney will last in the refrigerator for about 4-5 days when stored in an air-tight container.
+This Tomato Chutney will last in the refrigerator for 4-5 days when stored in an air-tight container.

 You Might Also Like